 We believe that all pupils are capable of making excellent progress through school and that it is our responsibility as educators to support the most vulnerable members of our community in overcoming the additional barriers that they face.
-The intention for this strategy is to support disadvantaged pupils in achieving their full potential and close the gap between disadvantaged pupils and their peers.
+Our intention is that all disadvantaged pupils make excellent progress and achieve at least in line with their peers.
+Whilst this plan relates to PP pupils, we are also aware of other students who are at a disadvantage compared to their peers, such as SEN, EAL and vulnerable pupils.
+Many of the strategies outlined are also used to support these other disadvantaged children.

-In line with government guidance and our own professional experience, we know that high quality teaching is at the heart of a successful implementation of the Pupil Premium funding.
-This approach has been shown to have the greatest impact in closing the gap between disadvantaged pupils and their peers as well as improving the outcomes for non-disadvantaged pupils.
+In line with government guidance and our own professional experience, we know that high quality teaching and high expectations are at the heart of a successful implementation of the Pupil Premium funding.
+Excellent teaching sustains and improves the progress and attainment of all students alongside progress for disadvantaged peers.

-Our approach is to adopt a culture of whole school responsibility where all staff take ownership of the progress and attainment of disadvantaged pupils as well as building a shared high level of expectation.
+Our approach is to adopt a culture of whole school responsibility where all staff take ownership of the progress and attainment of disadvantaged pupils as well as maintaining a shared high level of expectation.
 We will use a robust, evidence based approach and not rely on prior assumptions regarding the nature of disadvantage and ensure that interventions are in place early enough to allow pupils to excel.

 Despite a strong drive to improve outcomes in these areas over the last 3 years, we have seen frustratingly slow progress in improving outcomes for our disadvantaged students.
-Our focus over the next three years will be on trying to have the largest possible impact on students in KS3 in order to attempt to narrow the gap in attainment before in fully forms.
+Our focus over the next three years will be on trying to have the largest possible impact on students in KS3 in order to attempt to narrow the gap in attainment before it is too large to tackle.